the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/Overview-Intro.md

 ---
 ## What can be controlled by HTTP
 - Caching: How documents are cached.
-- Relaxing the *same-origin* constraint: The server can control the origin that can access it via HTTP headers.
+- Relaxing the *same-origin* constraint: The server can control the origin that can access it via HTTP headers. (`Access-Control-Allow-Origin`)
 - Authentication: Authorization, HTTP Cookies.
 - Proxy and tunneling.
 - Sessions